-Going forward, most effort will be put into a future version of accessibility guidelines – a “WCAG 3.0.”.
-3.0 will be major successor revision of WCAG guidelines and will not be backwards compatible.
-A first public working draft of the W3C Accessibility Guidelines (WCAG) 3.0 is due out very soon either at the very end of 2020 or early 2021.
-The final recommendation of WCAG 3.0 is predicted to be published in November of 2023.
+Going forward, much effort will be put into a future version of accessibility guidelines – a “WCAG 3.0.”.
+WCAG (titled the W3C Accessibility Guidelines) 3.0 will be the major successor revision of WCAG guidelines and will not be backwards compatible.
+A first public working draft of the W3C Accessibility Guidelines (WCAG) 3.0 from January 2021 is available for review.
+The final recommendation of WCAG 3.0 is predicted to be published sometime in the next 3 to 5 years.

 The working group continues to create techniques that will document sufficient and failure examples for the WCAG 2 series of guidelines with emphasis placed on creating techniques for the new criteria in WCAG 2.2.
 Additional supporting documents including How to Meet WCAG 2.2 and Understanding WCAG 2.2 are in development with drafts posted for Understanding WCAG 2.2.

-- After WCAG 2.2 is released it will likely be referenced at some point by accessibility advocates in settlement agreements and litigation – but not until the second half of 2021 at the earliest.
+- After WCAG 2.2 is released, it will likely be referenced at some point by accessibility advocates in settlement agreements and litigation – but not until 2022 at the earliest.

-- The standards body who created EU Standard EN 301 549 will examine WCAG 2.2 criteria for inclusion in the EU standard – but this consideration is still several months out and we have no confirmation of specific details
+- The standards body who created EU Standard EN 301 549 is in process of examining WCAG 2.2 criteria for proposed inclusion in the EU standard as evidenced in working pages on the ETSI labs site.

 Those who consider inclusion as an important aspect of doing business and those with public websites subject to the ADA will want to track these updates as something to consider during the design of new digital content.
 For those interested, contributions or comments to the W3C are welcome.

-The current draft 2.2 standards are in our AMP platform – they are not yet finalized due to the draft nature of the WCAG 2.2 standards.
-As soon as the standards are locked down AMP will be updated with the latest version.
+The current draft 2.2 standards are in the Level Access AMP platform.
+They are not yet finalized due to the draft nature of the WCAG 2.2 standards.
+As soon as the standards are locked down, AMP will be updated with the latest version.
 We are actively considering how each new criterion can be evaluated automatically and manually and will address a testing approach in our platform for each new criterion.